tribut/ipset-rpcd/README.md

 ### 2. Modify the configuration

-You can start by using the example as a template:
+You can start by using the example as a template.
+See below for a [comprehensive guide on the config file syntax](#configuration).

 ~~~
 cp ipset.conf.example ipset.conf
 vim ipset.conf
 ~~~

-### 3. Add the system user
+### 3. Add the systemd service and sudo rules

 ~~~
 adduser --system ipset-rpcd
+install -m 0640 init/ipset-rpcd.service /etc/systemd/system
+systemctl daemon-reload
+systemctl enable ipset-rpcd.service
 ~~~

-### 4. Install the sudo rules

 The sudo rules we recommend allow the daemon to add/remove entries to/from all IP sets that start with `role-` or `service-`.
 This is mainly a security precaution.